 He is also featured on various CD's including "Nobody's Business" with Tony Fabulous and the Big Shots, "The Knights" and "Billy Hill and the Hillbillies".
 He is currently featured on the CD "The Billys Live".

-> Kirk currently resides in Southern California, with his wife, Tracy Lynn where he performs as Krazy Kirk and the Hillbillies with fellow hillbillies; Eric Brenton, Anders Swanson, Rick Storey and Brad Conyers at Knott's Berry Farm.
+Kirk currently resides in Southern California, with his wife, Tracy Lynn where he performs as Krazy Kirk and the Hillbillies with fellow hillbillies; Eric Brenton, Anders Swanson, Rick Dunham and Brad Conyers at Knott's Berry Farm.

-> Anders Swanson (on fiddle and bass)
+Anders Swanson (on fiddle and bass)

 Anders Swanson is the youngest member of Krazy Kirk and the Hillbillies.
 He began playing piano at the age of 9, violin at age 10 and bass at age 14, so it isn’t any wonder that this talented man is the fine musician you see today.
 He toured Europe in 1981 with the Aptos High Jazz Band, He was musically educated at the California State University in Long Beach with Jennifer Ruben, John Clayton, Chris Kollgaard and Paul Ellison.